 Fear of the unknown is the most common reason people avoid filing their past returns.
 Ignoring the notices and phone calls is never a solution and will only worsen your situation.
 Once collection action has begun, the government will not yield.
 We have the solutions that you need for finally finding freedom from their collections goons (revenue officers).

-Notices of Back Taxes Due – responding quickly and accurately to avoid or release levies, liens and garnishments
+- Notices of Back Taxes Due – responding quickly and accurately to avoid or release tax liens, levies and garnishments

 Your Next Step

 If you have back returns that you have left un-filed and unpaid for years, your next step of action is to get compliant by completing all of those returns.
 As a registered federal agent, and tax law firm, we can offer help filing back taxes so you can quickly and easily become compliant again by completing your past returns for you.

 If you continue to ignore and neglect these, various consequences will await you, such as: